PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused precision, graph-cleanup, terminal, architecture, and pass- efficiency gate is `332 passed in 17.67s`.

+The recursive safety fallback now retains the same three precision dictionaries under fallback-specific targets while preserving its deliberate omission of layout-state handoff.
+The preceding fallback sort and following unbound-input repair remain unchanged.

+This checkpoint extends the expanded related gate to `1397 passed in 31.63s`;
+the focused safety-fallback, precision, graph-cleanup, terminal, and architecture gate is `319 passed in 18.49s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.